 I often prefer to use plain photocopying paper for a lot of my sketches.

-Kick off your art classes and copy these pencil drawings of palm trees.
+Kick off your art session by copying these pencil drawings of palm trees.
 When you master how to draw one tree, start experimenting and draw something like a grove of palm trees.

 Click a link below to view various nature illustrations: